Abigail Hing Wen: Literary career

 In 2019, Wen's debut novel, Loveboat, Taipei, sold in a multi-house auction to HarperCollins, for a two-book deal.
-It debuted at #9 on the New York Times Bestseller List where it remained for multiple weeks.
+It debuted at #9 on the New York Times Bestseller List where it remained for multiple weeks at #8 and #9.
 Loveboat, Taipei was published on January 7, 2020, by HarperTeen and has been adapted for screen as Love in Taipei streaming on Paramount+ as of August 10, 2023, for which Wen served as an executive producer.
 The story is inspired by Wen's experience on the Love Boat program she attended the summer after her freshman year at Harvard.
 Wen and Loveboat, Taipei have been featured in NBC Bay Area Show, World Journal, the South China Morning Post, Cosmopolitan, and People en Español.
 The novel appeared on a number of Most Anticipated lists including The Boston Globe, Book Riot, Bustle, BuzzFeed, The UK Evening Standard, The Nerd Daily, Seventeen, and She Reads.
 Loveboat, Taipei was selected as a Barnes & Noble Young Adult Book Club Pick and it appeared at number 1 on Cosmopolitan's 25 Best Audiobooks of 2020 list.

 Love in Taipei stars Ashley Liao and Ross Butler and was ranked a Top #10 comedy on Paramount+.
 Wen made a brief cameo in the film.
 Wen, as executive producer, and the film have been covered by The Hollywood Reporter, Entertainment Weekly, The New York Times, Variety, Deadline, CBS Mornings, People, and AsAmNews.

 In June 2021, Wen was featured in the Forbes AI Ethics series, where she talked about her role in Partnership on AI, as well as her upcoming literary works.
 Her second novel, Loveboat Reunion, was published on January 25, 2022, as well as The Idiom Algorithm the same month, a short story she wrote for the Macmillan Serendipity anthology.
 A third novel, Loveboat Forever, set six years after Loveboat, Taipei, was published on November 7, 2023.